 So there I was, a trained voice actor and I was actually getting the opportunity to audition and book gigs so why wasn’t I just plain excited?

 Here’s what I eventually discovered.
 I realized that I did not have a consistent audition strategy.

 The voice over industry is becoming increasingly competitive.
 A client may receive hundreds of submissions for any given audition and quite honestly, many of those auditions won’t even be listened to all the way through.
 This is especially true of online casting sites like Voice123 where you will be competing with hundreds of other actors for the same job.

 So how does a voice actor stack the deck in their favor and make sure that their audition stands out and stays top of mind with the client?

 It’s about having an audition game plan that allows the actor to consistently create their best reads.
-Here are my top 3 tips for creating your own audition strategy:
+Here are my top 3 tips for voice over auditions and creating your own audition strategy: